• Home

 Freezer (the whole point of the double batch)

-To reheat from frozen: thaw overnight in the refrigerator, let sit on the counter 30 minutes, then bake uncovered at 350°F for 30 to 35 minutes.
-Add the mozzarella and parmesan and bake 5 more minutes.
+To reheat from frozen, first thaw for 24 hours in the fridge.
+Then, let the dish sit at room temperature for 30 minutes.
+After that, bake the dish uncovered at 350°F for 30 to 35 minutes.
+Finally, add mozzarella and parmesan, and bake for an additional 5 minutes.

 Make-Ahead (same week)

 Assemble fully (without the fresh mozzarella) up to 24 hours ahead and refrigerate covered.
-When ready to bake, let it sit out 30 minutes first and add 5 to 10 minutes to the initial bake time.
+When ready to bake, let it sit out for 30 minutes.
+Add 5 to 10 minutes to the initial bake time.

 Frequently Asked Questions